WORKCARE FACT SHEETS

 Wonder what it means?
 Refer to this list of Incident Intervention acronyms to decipher your alphabet soup.

 OTHER ARTICLES OF INTEREST

-This WorkCare Fact Sheet describes these pitfalls and offers suggestions on how to avoid them to improve employee health outcomes and business results.
+What are the most common barriers to effective injury management?
+This article offers suggestions on how to overcome barriers and improve employee health outcomes and business results.

 The Occupational Safety and Health Administration adopted new severe injury reporting rules effective Jan.
 1, 2015, changing the way it handles investigations.
 This comprehensive fact sheet explains the new rules.
 It also clarifies reporting responsibility in cases involving temporary employees, factors that make a work-related injury or illness OSHA-recordable, and recommended preventive measures.
 In addition, it summarizes a prosed rule that would require employers to electronically submit workplace injury and illness records to OSHA.
 For a related article, refer to the summer edition of Vitality Atlas, WorkCare’s quarterly newsletter.